Ellisande/tic-tac-toe/steps.md

 ## 5 Go Outside

 ... and get some air!
 You've completed a whole app in all javascript.
 You are the champion, my friend.
-Congrulations!
+Congratulations!

 ### 5.1 Still Here?